-Fox's Crossing Cottage, a real home from home, nestles in a quiet hamlet between the coastal towns of Dover and Folkestone.
-In a delightful and picturesque spot with fields, countryside and hills, it's also just a short drive to the clifftop - enjoy breakfast or an icecream outside the Clifftop Cafe with its magnificent view over the English Channel to France.
-The cottage is within easy reach of award winning beaches, amenities, attractions such as Dover Castle, the cathedral city of Canterbury, and Eurostar, it's also just a short walk to a family friendly pub/restaurant.
+Fox's Crossing Cottage, a real home from home, nestles in a quiet hamlet between the coastal towns of Dover and Folkestone in White Cliffs Country.
+In a delightful and picturesque spot surrounded by fields, countryside and hills, it's also just a short drive to the clifftop - enjoy a delicious breakfast, Kentish cream tea or ice cream outside the Clifftop Cafe with its magnificent view over the English Channel to France.
+Within easy reach of award winning beaches, amenities, attractions such as Dover Castle, the cathedral city of Canterbury, and Eurostar, it's also just a short walk to a family friendly pub/restaurant.
 With 2 double bedrooms and one with adult size bunk beds, it's ideal for everyone, with loads to do and see, and history to discover in and around this famous Cinque Port.
 Perfect for exploring the Kent countryside and coastline, and day tripping to France and Belgium.

 You can buy freshly baked bread from the nearby farm shop, which also has an excellent butcher's who make their own White Cliffs sausages (not to be missed!) - they can arrange BBQ packs in the summer, and local cider tasting.
 There are many excellent restaurants, some with a distinctly continental feel, with fresh locally caught seafood on the menu and delicious Romney Marsh lamb amongst others.
 For cooking at home, the kitchen at the cottage is extremely well equipped, and the pretty enclosed cottage garden has automatic lighting and a gas barbecue for al fresco dining.
 In the spacious living/dining room there is a unique central woodburning stove for gorgeous cosy warmth when it's cold.
 The bathroom has a choice of invigorating power shower with body jets, or you can relax and unwind in the luxury of a double sized jacuzzi bath.